-This may seem trivial to some (especially after looking at the price gaps between true and regular wireless earbuds) but it goes a long way for activities that earbuds are generally bought for – exercising.
+This might seem trivial to some (especially after looking at the price gaps between true and regular wireless earbuds) but it goes a long way for activities that earbuds are generally bought for – exercising.

 Whether you’re hitting the gym or just out jogging, you don’t want wires constraining your movement.
-The switch from wired to regular wireless earbuds was revolutionary for this, as it finally allowed us to stop lugging around our audio devices on our person while exercising.
-But even though a short and simple wire that connects one earbud to the other isn’t going to restrict your movement in any meaningful way, it can still get irritating, especially if you’re doing cardio where the wire ends up flopping around and repeatedly smacking you on the back of the neck.
+The switch from wired to regular wireless earbuds was revolutionary for this, as it finally allowed us to stop lugging around our audio devices while exercising.
+But even though a short and simple wire that connects one earbud to the other isn’t going to restrict your movement in any meaningful way, it can still get irritating, particularly if you’re doing cardio where the wire ends up flopping around and repeatedly smacking you on the back of the neck.

 Of course, everyone can enjoy the feeling of no wires touching your skin, whether they’re exercising, walking, sitting, or lying down.
 But that’s basically all there is to it…

 … well, that and the feeling of prestige you may get from using such new technology.